 To illustrate how the term antithesis can be used in everyday speech, consider how you might feel as you’re returning home from class one evening and notice that the campus has become littered outside a frat house.
-In anger, you might comment that fraternities are the antithesis of responsibility.
+In anger, you might comment that such students are displaying the antithesis of responsibility.

 Official Definition: (adj.)—showing or suggesting that future success is likely; propitious

-Many of the college vocabulary words we’ve featured have interesting etymological roots, and auspicious is another one of these captivating terms.
-The word means “showing or suggesting that future success is likely,” and it comes from the Latin term auspex, meaning “bird seer.”
+Many of the important college words we’ve featured have interesting etymological roots, and auspicious is another one of these captivating terms.
+The word means “showing or suggesting that success in the future is likely,” and it comes from the Latin term auspex, meaning “bird seer.”
 In ancient times, clairvoyants used to birdwatch in order to detect patterns that could affect future events.
 Today, the word auspicious can be used to describe anything that portends success or good fortune.
 Synonyms include: